Colors And Emotions – Use Color To Attract & Influence The Right Audience

 Image: Pete Linforth from Pixabay

-Warm colors such as red, orange, and yellow can make us feel energized, passionate, and even cozy.
+Warm colors such as red, orange, and yellow are uplifting colors that can make us feel energized, passionate, and even cozy.
 Think about how a warm fire or even a sunset can make you feel.

 Warm colors are also attention-grabbing and are often used in signs and danger signals.
 For example, red is in stop signs, barrier tape, and hazard warnings.

-In marketing, you will often see red and orange used in call-to-action buttons to create a sense of urgency and excitement.
+You will see these colors used every day to create a sense of urgency and excitement.
 It’s no coincidence that Amazon is plastered with orange, red, and yellow attention-grabbing buttons!

 Cool Colors